dibyendumajumdar/C/docs/ctour.md

 ### `SFCON type value`

-transmits a floating-point constant whose value is cor- rectly represented by its high-order word in PDP-11 no- tation.
+transmits a floating-point constant whose value is correctly represented by its high-order word in PDP-11 notation.

 ### `NULL`